google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 JavaScript calculations can not only trigger visual changes, they can also stall application performance all together.
-Users get particularly annoying when they are trying to interact with your application and badly-timed or long-running JavaScrit causes delays.
+Don't let badly-timed or long-running JavaScript interfere with users interacting with your site.

 ### Tools